 The free-running counter is configured to \$FFFC during reset and is always a read-only register.
-During a power-on reset, the counter is also preset to \$FFFC and begins running after the oscillator start-up delay.
+During a power-on reset, the counter also is preset to \$FFFC and begins running after the oscillator startup delay.
 Because the free-running counter is 16 bits preceded by a fixed divide-by-four prescaler, the value in the free-running counter repeats every 262,144 internal bus clock cycles.
 When the counter rolls over from \$FFFF to \$0000, the TOF bit is set.
-An interrupt can also be enabled whenever counter rollover occurs by setting its interrupt enable bit (TOIE).
+An interrupt also can be enabled whenever counter rollover occurs by setting its interrupt enable bit (TOIE).